thomas-roos/aws-greengrass-lite/docs/spec/executable/fleet-provisioning.md

 - [fleet-provisioning-param-certfilePath-1] The argument will provide the path to the certificate that will be created locally as well as the onces that will be fetched from iot core.
-By deafult the location will be the current working directory
+By default the location will be the current working directory
 - [fleet-provisioning-param-certfilePath-2] The certfilePath argument can be provided by `--cert-file-Path` or `-c`.